-The TBMH aims to provide opportunities for all to develop a life-long love of music and realise their musical potential whilst developing their personal/social identity.
-A broad range of progressive musical pathways will be provided in partnership with outstanding music organisations that are committed to our ethos.
+Our mission is to provide a broad range of progressive musical pathways and opportunities for all to develop a life-long love of music and realise their musical potential whilst developing their personal / social identity.
+We will do this by working closely in partnership with outstanding music and education organisations that are committed to our ethos.
+Together we will embed best-practice and implement visionary and effective models of partnership work to ensure comprehensive routes of engagement, opportunity, and progression.